tsansom/tsansom.github.io/_posts/2018-2-14-clustering-austin-part3.markdown

 Second, most neighborhoods are becoming less diverse with the percentage white population changing on average +5.8% with a maximum change of +55.5%!
 Think about that for a second... over half of a neighborhoods minority population being replaced by only white residents in a span of 16 years.
 Luckily for the displaced populations, rent has remained relatively stable and affordable, although most would probably prefer to own as opposed to rent.

 ### Neighborhood Change Map
 To get a grasp of the spatial extent of neighborhood change in Austin, I've created an interactive data viewer with Bokeh (which I'll describe in a different post) that captures some different aspects of the issues described throughout this post.
 There is a separate tab for each feature.
-Red denotes positive change while blue denotes negative change.
+Green denotes positive change while red denotes negative change.
 Color intensity represents the magnitude of change.
-The actual value of change can be seen by moving the mouse over each neighborhood.
+The actual value of change can be seen by hovering the mouse over each neighborhood.

-{% include change_viewer.html %}
+<figure>{% include change_viewer.html %}</figure>
+<br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

+ I won't get into the neighborhood-by-neighborhood details here, as there is just too much information to parse.
+I will note a few things that stood out to me when using this data viewer.

+* The neighborhoods that saw that largest decrease in household income are also the neighborhoods with the highest drop in home values.
+* Education attained increased the most just east of Downtown Austin, which has been a hotbed for gentrification in the past decade.
+* Minority populations are being displaced out of downtown to the surrounding area (mostly North and West).
+* The neighborhoods East of Downtown Austin have changed the most between 2000 and 2016 in terms of income, home value, and racial demographics.